Google ClassroomInformation for Parents

 Google Classroom for Parents

-As we return to school after the Covid-19 spring quarantine, teachers in Chinook’s Edge will be using Google Classroom as the primary learning management system to communicate school work to students at home.
+All teachers in Chinook’s Edge now use Google Classroom as the primary learning management system to communicate school work to students at home.
 This should reduce the number of logins and different systems that parents are expected to learn.
 Here are a few things you should know about being a parent of a “Google Classroom Kid”…

 Parents do not have a login for Google Classroom.
 Only students can be added to Google Classroom.